Brightify/Reactant/docs/parts/activityindicator.md

 # ActivityIndicator

-`ActivityIndicator` allows you to track activity of `Observable`.
-It is especially useful when displaying progress of some tasks done by multiple `Observable` in a row, because it can monitor all of them and show different associated values based on the current task.
+`ActivityIndicator` allows you to track the activity of an `Observable`.
+It is especially useful when displaying progress of some tasks done by multiple `Observable` in a row because it can monitor all of them and show different associated values based on the current task.

-`ActivityIndicator` has this init: `init(defaultAssociatedValue: T? = nil)`.
-Meaning of `defaultAssociatedValue` will be explained later.
+To construct an `ActivityIndicator`, use this init: `init(defaultAssociatedValue: T? = nil)`.
+Meaning of `defaultAssociatedValue` will be explained in a short while.
 Type `T` represents type of data associated to `Observable`.
 If `T` is not `Equatable`, then `init(defaultAssociatedValue: T? = nil, equalWhen equalFunction: @escaping (T, T) -> Bool)` must be used.

 To register `Observable` to be tracked by `ActivityIndicator` use: